seleniumbase/SeleniumBase/help_docs/syntax_formats.md

 <a id="sb_sf_19"></a>
 <h2><img src="https://seleniumbase.github.io/img/logo3b.png" title="SeleniumBase" width="32" /> 19.
 BaseCase with Spanish translations</h2>

-This format is similar to the English version with <code>BaseCase</code> inheritance, but there's a different import statement, and method names have been translated into Spanish.
+This format is similar to the English version with <code translate="no">BaseCase</code> inheritance, but there's a different import statement, and method names have been translated into Spanish.
 Here's an example of that:

 ```python
 from seleniumbase.translate.spanish import CasoDePrueba